Truce of Leulinghem: Repudiation

-Henry made a number of aggressive political moves toward France in the following years, marrying the dowager duchess of Brittany, Joan of Navarre in April 1402, making him duke of the two largest duchies with ties to France.
+Henry made a number of aggressive political moves toward France in the following years, marrying the dowager duchess of Brittany, Joan of Navarre in April 1402, giving him control over the two largest duchies with ties to France.
 The French responded by making one of Charles' sons Duke of Guyenne, a part of the Duchy of Aquitaine which the French claimed was forfeit.
 Henry formed alliances with several German states, including a marriage alliance with Bavaria.
 Scotland was the first nation to break the truce, invading England in August in coordination with a revolt in Wales.
 The Welsh revolt was likely influenced by the French.
 The French reentered the conflict in September 1403, landing an army in Wales.
 The thirteen-year truce was the longest period of peace between England and France in the Hundred Years' War.
 The war continued intermittently for another five decades.